Darshika Abeywickrama

-Darshika Abeywickrama also spelt as either Dharshika Abeywickrama or Darshika Abeywickrema (born 11 March 1988) is a Sri Lankan netball player who plays in the positions of goal defense or goal keeper.
-She is nicknamed as "Bale".
+Darshika Abeywickrama also spelt as either Dharshika Abeywickrama or Darshika Abeywickrema (born 11 March 1988) is a Sri Lankan netball player who plays in the positions of goal defense or goalkeeper.
+She is nicknamed "Bale".

 Biography

 Dharshika was born as the third child in her family and has five siblings including two elder sisters, two younger sisters and a younger brother.
 She studied at the St. Agnes' Girls School in Balangoda until Grade 5 and then she later moved to Nugegoda Anula Vidyalaya after the scholarship exam.
 She also received the opportunity to attend Gateway College due to her sporting skills.

 Career

-She initially took interest in high jump as a kid and she received her first certificate in high jump when she was studying Grade 4.
+She initially took interest in high jump as a kid and she received her first certificate in high jump when she was studying in Grade 4.
 She later switched to netball after watching one of her sisters playing the sport.
 It was revealed that she was urged to join the school netball team when she switched to Anula Vidyalaya.
-In addition, she also participated in athletic events such as shot put, discus throw and javelin throw at school level competitions.
+In addition, she also participated in athletic events such as shot put, discus throw and javelin throw at school-level competitions.

-She also took up basketball in school sportsmeet when she was in Grade 9 and was subsequently called up to the Anula Vidyalaya school basketball team.
+She also took up basketball in school sports meet when she was in Grade 9 and was subsequently called up to the Anula Vidyalaya school basketball team.
 She began playing basketball in the junior category at under 16 level, representing the under 16 school team.
 She received basketball training from Tharindu Fernando.
 In 2005, Dharshika was selected to represent Sri Lanka schools basketball team in school level competition.

 Prior to being introduced to the game of basketball, she was also selected among a pool of girls to attend a netball training session.
 Sri Lankan netball manager Trixie Nanayakkara invited her to take part in the selection trial in 2004 when Dharshika was at her home after completing her Ordinary Level Examinations.
 However, she turned down the offer due to the change in administration of the Sri Lanka Netball Federation and took a brief break from netball.
 Later, she also rejected an invitation to train for the national basketball team due to her interest in netball.
 In 2008, she received a phone call from Trixie Nanayakkara who asked her to rejoin the netball training and to join the national team for the 2009 Asian Netball Championship.